justjev/BoringBananasCompany/README.md

     click upload folder

-5.generate your art and metadata using the python script in jupyter notebook, this will use the ipsfhash.json file
+5.generate your metadata using the python script in jupyter notebook, this will use the ipsfhash.json file you just made

-6.

 7.create an infura account